Adolphe Thiers: February Revolution (1848)

-The Second Republic
+Second Republic

 Once the King was gone, Thiers and the other Deputies moved quickly to the Chamber of Deputies to decide what to do next.
 They had not been there long before an immense crowd invaded the Chamber, shouting "Long live the Republic!"
 Thiers fled on foot, and made his way back to his house.
 A new government was quickly formed by the republicans Lamartine and Ledru-Rollin, but Thiers had no part in it.
 The new interim government quickly decreed the freedom of the press and freedom of assembly, and called for new parliamentary elections, in which all men over the age of 21, who had been resident in their home for six months, could vote, raising the number of eligible voters from 200,000 to nine million.
 The Chamber was expanded to a National Assembly with nine hundred members.
 New elections were held; Thiers ran as a candidate in Marseille, and, for the first and only time in his career, was defeated.
 However, on 15 May, the more radical socialists staged effort to seize the government; they invaded the chamber and proclaimed a new government.
 This time, the Republican National Guard responded quickly to defend the government, recapturing the hall and the government.
 The socialist deputies who had taken part were expelled from the Assembly, leaving open seats.
 New elections for the open seats were held on 4 June, and Thiers was elected in four departments; Seine, Gironde, Orne, and Seine-Inferieure.
 He chose to be deputy for Seine-Inferieure.

 At the same time, a familiar name reappeared in French politics; Louis-Napoleon Bonaparte, the nephew of Napoleon Bonaparte, resident in London, was elected to a seat in Paris by 80,000 votes, and also to seats in three other departments.
 The more radical republican deputies contested his election; Louis-Napoleon promptly withdrew his candidacy and remained in London, waiting for a more opportune moment.
 Thiers had been considered a leftist republican in the government of Louis-Philippe, but after the political earthquake of the 1848 revolution and the influx of new deputies, he appeared relatively conservative.
 While he was out of the Assembly, he published an essay in defense of capitalism and private property which won him the support of the French business community and middle class.
 Thiers took his seat as the head of the Finance Committee, and leader of the conservative republicans.
 In the tense and sometimes violent political climate, he took up the habit of always carrying a loaded pistol.